 Measurements are so much a part of our everyday lives that they are sometimes taken for granted and maybe not even considered by us.
 For instance, we track the speed at which we drive to ensure that we ride safely and thus minimize road accidents.
 To ensure that we stay safe, we undergo medical tests.
-We use time to make appointments on time, and satellite positioning systems to identify our location.
-We consume electricity, gas and water that are charged according to measurements, we purchase meat, fish, vegetables and fruit by weight, we fill our vehicles with fuel by volume, we have our cars tested to monitor the levels of exhaust emissions, and so forth.
+We use the time to make appointments on time, and satellite positioning systems to identify our location.
+We consume electricity, gas, and water that are charged according to measurements, we purchase meat, fish, vegetables, and fruit by weight, we fill our vehicles with fuel by volume, and we have our cars tested to monitor the levels of exhaust emissions, and so forth.

 Quite frequently, minor errors over a large number of measurements balance out in either direction.
 But biased mistakes may generate significant financial discrimination - for instance, incorrect oil measurements at any of the many transaction points from the oil well to the final customer can have severe economic implications.

 Incorrect radiation doses in cancer care may have a critical impact on our health as a further illustration of the significance of calculation.

 In all these situations, as well as where there is a need to protect both the buyer and the seller in a commercial transaction or when measurements are used to apply a penalty, regulation on measurements and measuring instruments is needed.
 By including metrology in their laws, virtually all countries have such security, hence the word "legal metrology."

 Implementation of Legal Metrology Act